FAQ's

 Solids Bin

-As a rule of thumb, our research and experience tells us that a couple will get between 2 to 3 weeks use out of the solids bin.
+As a rule of thumb, our research and experience tells us that a couple will get between 2 to 3 weeks full time use out of the solids bin.
 There are obviously a number of variables that will impact that.
+As we know though, when you are travelling you don't always use your own toilet 100% of the time, so you will likely get much longer.
+Some customers tell us they get months before they need to empty.

 The more people you have using Cuddy™ the less time you will get out of the solids bin.
 There will be a tipping point where using a Cuddy™ Lite solids bin and a bag will be a better approach.
 With heavy use, the solids bin will fill up quickly.
 With little time for the composting process to really get going, and filling up quickly, it will be much more pleasant to use a compostable bag in a Cuddy™ Lite bin.